| Title: | Comparison Functions for Clustering and Record Linkage |

 other parameters passed on to other methods. |

-are specified, every object in x
+If both x and y are specified, every object in x is compared with

-using the comparator, and the resulting scores are
+every object in y using the comparator, and the resulting scores are

-returned in a size(x)
+returned in a size(x) by size(y) matrix.

-is specified, then the objects in x
+If only x is specified, then the objects in x are compared with

 themselves using the comparator, and the resulting scores are returned in a

-by size(y)
+size(x) by size(y) matrix.

 By default, the matrix is represented as an instance of the

-class, which is more space-efficient for symmetric
+PairwiseMatrix class, which is more space-efficient for symmetric

-the matrix is returned as an ordinary matrix
+the matrix is returned as an ordinary matrix instead.

-comparator = Comparator,x = ANY,y = missing
+comparator = Comparator,x = ANY,y = missing: Compute a pairwise comparator when y

-comparator = CppSeqComparator,x = list,y = list
+comparator = CppSeqComparator,x = list,y = list: Specialization for CppSeqComparator where x

-are lists of sequences (vectors) to compare.
+and y are lists of sequences (vectors) to compare.

-comparator = CppSeqComparator,x = list,y = NULL
+comparator = CppSeqComparator,x = list,y = NULL: Specialization for CppSeqComparator where x is

 a list of sequences (vectors) to compare.

-comparator = StringComparator,x = vector,y = vector
+comparator = StringComparator,x = vector,y = vector: Specialization for StringComparator where x

 are vectors of strings to compare.